3.8 Provisions and contingent liabilities

 (iii) Foreign currency risk

 The Company is exposed to foreign currency fluctuation risk for its external commercial borrowing (ECB).
-The Company's borrowings in foreign currency are governed by RBI guidelines (RBI master direction RBI/ FED/2018-19/67 dated 26 March 2019 and updated from time to time) which requires entities raising ECB for an average maturity of less than 5 years to hedge minimum 70% of the its ECB exposure (Principal and Coupon).
-As a matter of prudence, the Company hedges the entire ECB exposure for the full tenure as per its Board approved 'Interest rate and Currency risk hedging policy'.
+The Company's borrowings in foreign currency are governed by extant RBI guidelines and Board approved policies.
+As a matter of prudence, the Company hedges the entire ECB exposure for the full tenure as per its Board approved Interest rate and currency risk hedging policy.

 The Company evaluates its fully hedged cost for raising ECB.
-The Company manages its currency risks by entering into over the counter (OTC) derivatives contracts such as cross currency swaps and forwards as hedge positions and the same are being governed through the Board approved 'Interest rate and Currency risk hedging policy'.
+The Company manages its currency risks by entering into over the counter (OTC) derivatives contracts such as cross currency swaps and forwards as hedge positions and the same are being governed through the Board approved 'Interest rate and currency risk hedging policy'.
 These derivative contracts are entered with counterparties (banks) with strong credit rating to ensure that the effect of credit risk does not dominate the changes that result from the established economic relationship.

 Hedging policy

 The Company's hedging policy only allows for effective hedging relationships to be considered as hedges as per the relevant Ind AS.
 Hedge effectiveness is determined at the inception of the hedge relationship and through periodic prospective effectiveness assessments to ensure that an economic relationship exists between the hedged item and hedging instrument.
-The Company enters into hedge relationships where the critical terms of the hedging instrument match with the terms of the hedged item, and so a qualitative and quantitative assessment of effectiveness is performed.
+The Company enters into hedge relationships where the critical terms of the hedging instrument matches with the terms of the hedged item, and so a qualitative and quantitative assessment of effectiveness is performed.
 The hedge ratio established remains at 1:1 for the hedge relationship as the underlying risks and notional amount of the hedging instrument are identical to that of the hedged items.

-(c) Credit risk
+Credit risk

 Credit risk is the risk of financial loss arising out of customers or counterparties failing to meet their repayment obligations to the Company.
 The Company has a diversified lending model spread across secured and unsecured products.
 The Company assesses the credit quality of all financial instruments that are subject to credit risk.